-BCAL waveform consists of 100 samples (400 ns), which are available for further processing by the firmware upon a trigger signal if there is a threshold crossing.
+The JLab 250 MHz flash ADCs [27] sample each BCAL channel every 4 ns and generate raw waveforms as shown for a ~ 20 MeV pulse in Fig. 15.
+Each BCAL waveform consists of 100 samples (400 ns), which are available for further processing by the firmware upon a trigger signal if there is a threshold crossing.
 The firmware computes several derived features of the pulse: pedestal, peak value, integral over a selected window, and time of the half-way point on the leading edge.
 At most one pulse is extracted from each readout window.
 These pulse features constitute the raw data that is read out from the FADC.
 Optionally, the full waveforms can be read out for diagnostic purposes and to check the firmware output against the offline emulation of the parameter extraction.
 We record full waveforms in less than about 1% of the production runs.
-The pedestal is determined for each channel event-by-event, appropriately scaled, and then subtracted from the peak and integral to obtain signals proportional to the energy deposited in the calorimeter.
+The pedestal is determined for each channel event-by-event, appropriately scaled and subtracted from the peak and integral to obtain signals proportional to the energy deposited in the calorimeter.
 Pulses are identified by the first sample that exceeds a threshold, currently set to 105 counts.
 Typical pedestal widths are $\sigma \sim 1.2$ -1.3 counts.
-The integral is determined using a fixed number of samples relative to the threshold crossing, which was determined by maximizing the ratio of signal to pedestal noise.
+The integral is determined using a fixed number of samples relative to the threshold crossing.
+It was determined by maximizing the ratio of signal to pedestal noise.
 The integration window begins one sample before the threshold time (NSB) and extends to 26 samples after the threshold time (NSA).
 See Fig. 15.
 The algorithm that determines the time of the pulse is pulse-height independent and therefore no time-walk correction is required for the FADC times.